amberisvibin/bbs/README.md

 To build, run `make`.
 It will drop an executable named `bbs` in the current folder.

 The makefile has the additional command `make run`, which just launches the program after compilation.

+## License

+The program is distributed under the MIT license.
+See the `LICENSE` file.